 The future of supercapacitor concrete

-Clean energy is the lock that can open the door to a sustainable future.
+Clean energy is the key that can open the door to a sustainable future.
 But how can we store it efficiently?
 For the team of MIT and Wyss Institute, it seems, the answer will be under our feet.

 A block of concrete, a giant battery

-During the experiments, the researchers connected three carbon-cement supercapacitors, obtaining the equivalent of a 3 V battery.
+During the experiments, the researchers connected three cement-carbon supercapacitors, resulting in the equivalent of a 3V battery.
 But they didn't stop there.
-Their next goal is to design 12V supercapacitors, wired to achieve higher charging power.
-According to their estimates, a concrete block with a side of 3,5 m could store 10 kWh of electricity.
+Their next goal is to design 12V supercapacitors, wired to achieve greater charging power.
+According to their estimates, a 3,5 m concrete block could store 10 kWh of electricity.

 Not only.
 Researchers are also exploring the possibility of building concrete roads that can provide contactless charging for electric vehicles on the go.
 Imagine a future where roads not only take us from point A to point B, but also charge our cars as we drive.